pixpilot/scaffoldfy/docs/GETTING_STARTED.md

 Check that:

 - File paths are relative to the project root (where you run the command)
-- Template files exist at the specified `templateFile` path
 - Directories exist for files you're trying to update

 ## Next Steps